Rush (band): Reputation and legacy

 More than 40 years of activity provided Rush with the opportunity for musical diversity across their discography.
 As with many bands known for experimentation, changes inevitably resulted in dissent among critics and fans.
 The bulk of the band's music included synthetic instruments and this has been a source of contention among fans and critics, especially the band's heavy usage of synthesizers and keyboards during the 1980s, particularly on Grace Under Pressure, Power Windows, and Hold Your Fire.

 The members of Rush have noted that people "either love Rush or hate Rush", resulting in strong detractors and an intensely loyal fan base.
 In 1979, The Rolling Stone Record Guide called them "the power boogie band for the 16 magazine graduating class".
 A July 2008 Rolling Stone article said, "Rush fans are the Trekkies/trekkers of rock".
-Rush have been cited as an influence by artists including Alice in Chains, Anthrax, Dream Theater, Exciter, Fates Warning, Fishbone, Foo Fighters, Iron Maiden, Jane's Addiction, Living Colour, Manic Street Preachers, Megadeth, Meshuggah, Metallica, No Doubt, Pearl Jam, the Pixies, Primus, Queensrÿche, Rage Against the Machine, the Red Hot Chili Peppers, Sepultura, the Smashing Pumpkins, Elliott Smith, Soundgarden, Stone Temple Pilots, System of a Down, Testament, Tool, and Steven Wilson.
+Rush have been cited as an influence or inspiration by artists including Alice in Chains, Anthrax, Celtic Frost, the Cro-Mags, Dream Theater, Exodus, Exciter, Fates Warning, Fishbone, Foo Fighters, Iron Maiden, Jane's Addiction, King's X, Living Colour, Manic Street Preachers, Mastodon, Megadeth, Meshuggah, Metallica, No Doubt, Pearl Jam, the Pixies, Primus, Queensrÿche, Rage Against the Machine, the Red Hot Chili Peppers, Sepultura, Slayer, the Smashing Pumpkins, Elliott Smith, Soundgarden, Stone Temple Pilots, System of a Down, Testament, Tool, Venom, Voivod, and Steven Wilson.
 Trent Reznor of Nine Inch Nails said in the 2010 documentary Rush: Beyond the Lighted Stage that Rush is one of his favourite bands, and he has also cited the band's early 1980s period in particular as a major influence on him in regard to incorporating keyboards and synthesizers into hard rock.

-Rush were eligible for nomination into the Rock and Roll Hall of Fame beginning in 1998.
-The band were nominated for entry in 2012, and their induction was announced on December 11, 2012.
+Rush had been eligible for nomination into the Rock and Roll Hall of Fame since 1998.
+The band was nominated for entry in 2012, and their induction was announced on December 11, 2012.
 A reason for their previous exclusion may have been their genre.
 USA Today writer Edna Gundersen criticized the Hall of Fame for excluding some genres, including progressive rock.
 Supporters cited the band's accomplishments, including longevity, proficiency, and influence, as well as commercial sales figures and RIAA certifications.
 In the years before induction, Lifeson expressed his indifference toward the perceived slight, saying, "I couldn't care less.
 Look who's up for induction; it's a joke".
+In his acceptance speech on the occasion of Rush's induction into the Roll Hall of Fame on April 18, 2013, Lifeson spontaneously recited his prepared text in "blah blah blah" speech, annoying his band fellows and confusing the audience.